bayuagpr/git-markdown-diff/README.md

   - Review diffs comfortably

 - 🤖 **Feed Directly to AI**
-  - Compatible with any LLM (e.g. ChatGPT, Claude, etc)
+  - Share diffs directly with any LLM (e.g. ChatGPT, Claude, etc)
   - Review changes with integrated AI in your preferred editor (No more copy-paste hell)
   - Let AI help you:
     - Generate PR summaries instantly
-    - Generate commit messages from changes
+    - Generate commit messages, changelog, or release notes from changes
     - Get code review suggestions and explanations
     - Analyze changes for potential bugs and improvements